cschimid/latinoware_knowledge/latinoware.md

  To enjoy the discount, simply enter the couponINNOVATEin the booking process on our websites.
 In addition, if any participant prefers to make the reservation by phone, just inform that you are participating in the event and mention the couponINNOVATEso that our reservations center can apply the discount.

-## Inns and Hostels in Foz do Iguaçu
+## Inns and Hostels in Foz do Iguacu

-Dear friends and congress attendees, guesthouses and hostels in Foz do Iguaçu are generally small and offer a more welcoming and cozy environment for guests.
+Dear friends and congress attendees, guesthouses and hostels in Foz do Iguacu are generally small and offer a more welcoming and cozy environment for guests.
 They can be found in different neighborhoods of the city.
 Guesthouses offer private rooms and some shared accommodation options, as well as common areas such as a kitchen, living room and garden.

 These places are popular with travelers looking for a more affordable accommodation option.
 They offer shared and private rooms, as well as common areas such as a kitchen, living room, and common areas.
 Hostels may also offer social activities and sightseeing tours for guests.